Monumental contradictions about 'Divinity' and who does what

 Is there a spark in everyone, or is everyone and everything God - which is it?

-Sai Baba often takes two contradictory standpoints [all the better no doubt to herd in more people of differing beliefs].
-Though he has long supported and repeated endlessly the ancient Hindu teaching that there is divinity in everyone, his position is not at all as it seems.
-Among his many incompatible claims... he holds that every person, as well as every living being, has a spark of the divine within.
-Then he often proclaims that everyone and everything IS God, nothing but God, nothing less!
+Sai Baba often took two contradictory standpoints [all the better no doubt to herd in more people of differing beliefs].
+Though he long supported and repeated endlessly the ancient Hindu teaching that there is divinity in everyone, his position was not at all as it seemed.
+Among his many incompatible claims... he held that every person, as well as every living being, has a spark of the divine within.
+Then he often proclaimed that everyone and everything IS God, nothing but God, nothing less!
 If it is not blindingly obvious that this is confused and confusing empty talk, one should click here to read why in more detail.
-If this were not enough, Sathya Sai Baba has gone on record denying that certain people - those who criticize him - even have a spark of the divine in them. with "... a hard-hearted person cannot be called a spark of Divinity; he is verily a demon." p.
-323, Sanathana Sarathi, November 2002 (view scans of the official publication of these statements on the right here)).
+If this were not enough, Sathya Sai Baba went on record denying that certain people - those who criticize him - even have a spark of the divine in them. with "... a hard-hearted person cannot be called a spark of Divinity; he is verily a demon." p.
+323, Sanathana Sarathi, November 2002 (view scans of the official publication of these statements on the right here).